Context-aware Human Motion Prediction: Experiments

-{\bf Dataset.} Large-scale MoCap datasets~\cite{koppula2013learning, h3.6m, cmu_motion_database} provide annotations on the human poses but do not give any annotation about objects of the scene or any relevant context information.
+{\bf Datasets.} Large-scale MoCap datasets~\cite{koppula2013learning, h3.6m, cmu_motion_database} provide annotations on the human poses but do not give any annotation about objects of the scene or any relevant context information.
 Therefore, most recent works on human motion prediction are evaluated without considering context information.
 Martinez~\etal~\cite{martinez2017human} show that for certain cases, even a simple zero-velocity baseline may yield better results than context-less learning models.

-To demonstrate the merits of our approach, we leverage on the Whole-Body Human Motion Database~\cite{kit_dataset}, a large-scale publicly available dataset containing 3D raw data of multiple individuals and objects.
+To demonstrate the merits of our approach, we leverage on the Whole-Body Human Motion (WBHM) Database~\cite{kit_dataset}, a large-scale publicly available dataset containing 3D raw data of multiple individuals and objects.
 In particular, we use all the activities where human joints are provided and include at least a table.
 This results in 190 videos and 198K frames, and a total of 15 tracked object classes.
 We use the raw recordings Vicon files at 100 Hz to obtain the bounding box of each object in each frame, and select 18 joints to represent the human skeleton.

-We extract different actions representing different levels of complexity on the contextual information, summarized in Table~\ref{table:data_stats}.
+We extract different actions representing different levels of complexity on the contextual information.
+The statistics of this dataset are the following:

 We will report results on both action-specific models and also on models trained with the entire dataset.

-For all the experiments, we split the number of videos into train (60\%), validation (20\%) and test (20\%) sets.
-The results presented in the rest of the work are obtained from the test set.
+We also run experiments on the CMU Mocap Database~\cite{cmu_motion_database}.
+We select the actions that include two people interacting, which include 34 videos with different activities like dancing, talking with hand gestures or boxing.
+In this case, the objects are not annotated, but we will show that context information from the two users is useful to improve over context-less models.

 {\bf Baselines.} We compare our models to the context-less models proposed in~\cite{martinez2017human}.
 First, we consider the basic residual RNN.
 We also consider a Zero-Velocity (ZV) baseline that constantly predicts the last observed frame.
-Surprisingly, as we shall see later, this is a simple baseline that no other proposed method beats consistently.
-We consider the same two baselines for object motion prediction, where the position of an object is defined by its 3D bounding box.
+We also compare to QuaterNet~\cite{pavllo2018quaternet} using their available code, to predict absolute motion prediction.
+For object motion prediction, we also use a ZV and RNN models~\cite{martinez2017human}, where the position of an object is defined by its 3D bounding box.

-It is worth mention that we also trained GAN-based models such as~\cite{gui2018adversarial, barsoum2018hp, ruiz2018human, kundu2018bihmp} but their performance was significantly worse than models trained directly to minimize $L2$ distance.

 {\bf Our models.} We run our context-aware models (\textit{C-RNN}), incrementally adding the main ideas described in the paper.